The Last of our Docking Tips

 When you dock and dock and dock some more, frustration rears its ugly head.
 Too much practice at one time becomes less enlightenment and more a study of survival.
 So, practice when the wind and weather are calm and unchallenging.
 Practice when you have no audience.
 Practice when you have enough time to dock at least twice then go for a fun boat ride before tying up one last time.
 Remember this is pleasure boating.

-The video clip below is a FREE preview of all that you can learn.
+The video clip above is a FREE preview of all that you can learn.